Bengal's new DGP Rajeev Kumar: From controversial accusations to high-stakes investigations | Politics

 Meanwhile, the TMC dispensation elevated him to additional director general of CID.

-Elevated to additional director general of CID, he outsmarted the CBI by arresting the first accused in the case of the rape of a 70-year-old nun in Nadia district.
+Elevated to additional director general of CID, he outsmarted the CBI by arresting the first accused involved in the rape of a 70-year-old nun in Nadia district.

 His subsequent appointment was the 21st police commissioner of Kolkata in February 2016.